 Finkel & Garf Oatmeal Milk ($9 per six-pack)

 From craft-beer-loving Colorado, this oatmeal milk stout is less sweet than a typical milk stout, but not quite as heavy as an oatmeal stout.
 Somewhere in between, it drinks more like a main course than dessert, but isn’t overly filling.
 At 5.5% ABV, it shows satisfying malty, coffee and chocolatey notes.

 Guinness released its milk stout as part of The Brewers Project series.
 Using the same yeast base as classic Guinness, this stout offers a kiss of sweetness from the addition of milk sugars, plus bittering hops and roasted barley.
 It’s smooth and creamy with a toasty chocolate milk undertone.
 Not quite as low ABV as the original, which clocks in at 4.2%, the 5.3% milk stout is undeniably sessionable.

 Left Hand Milk ($10 per six-pack)

 With roasted barley, flaked oats and flaked barley, this delightful milk stout is rich and chocolaty thanks, in no small part, to the addition of actual chocolate.
 At 6% ABV, it’s surprisingly approachable with its sweet, toasty notes and seductive mocha character.Continue to 5 of 6 below.

-This 5 percent ABV beer by Samuel Smith contains hops, malted barley, brewer’s yeast and oats, all components thought to help with the production of milk in nursing mothers.
-Each batch gets fermented in stone Yorkshire squares in the oldest brewery in Tadcaster, England.
-The result is a refreshing and filling drink with a smooth and bittersweet finish. $5 for 12-oz. bottle, $12 for 4 12-oz. bottles
+This 5% ABV beer contains hops, malted barley, brewer’s yeast and oats, so it’s your classic oatmeal stout recipe.
+Each batch is fermented in stone Yorkshire squares in the oldest brewery in Tadcaster, England.
+The result is a refreshing and filling drink with a smooth and bittersweet finish.